 In the first month following the launch of the new website and move to the MSL System, the SRC saw over 3,300 registrations on the website – a great achievement as at the time of the website launch single sign on was not in place.

 As expected, most visits to the website were for the clubs and societies that University of Glasgow students support so well.
-The fully online affiliation process for student groups will be launched for the 22-23 academic year and clubs and societies will be able to sell their own paid for and free memberships directly from their web pages.
+The fully online affiliation process for student groups will be launched for the 22-23 academic year and clubs and societies will be able to sell memberships (paid for and free) directly from their web pages.